V0vaG/pm/Readme.txt

 !!!!Welcome to Vova's Password Maneger!!!!*****

-1. a few things before we start....
+1. a few things before we start....!

 2. This program allows you to manege & encrypt your date (user-name, passwords, etc...)